 - One in seven people on earth goes to bed hungry each night, while 1,426 billionaires have a net worth of $5.4 trillion, more than 100 times the amount necessary to eradicate global hunger.

-- The U.S. government assassinates its own citizens with no trial.
+- Our government assassinates its own citizens with no trial.

 - Global military spending exceeds $1.7 trillion per year, 100 times more than annual cancer research spending.